Lexicon

 AORIGINAL

-Contexts form a site — a category equipped with a Grothendieck topology that specifies which families of contexts count as covers.
-This is the formal backbone of the coherence requirement: the topology determines what 'local' means, what 'overlap' means, and therefore what 'agreement on overlaps' requires.
+Contexts form a site — a category equipped with a Grothendieck topology specifying which families of contexts count as covers.
+The topology determines what 'local' means, what 'overlap' means, and therefore what 'agreement on overlaps' requires.
 Different topologies on the same category yield different coherence standards.
-The choice of topology is a design decision with consequences: a coarse topology demands little agreement but permits contradiction; a fine topology demands much agreement but may be unsatisfiable.
+The choice is consequential: a coarse topology demands little agreement but permits contradiction; a fine topology demands much agreement but may be unsatisfiable.

 Contextual Integrity